dumburger3/Lyric-Sentiment-Popularity/README.md

 Do a song's lyrics predict where it lands on the Billboard Hot 100?

+A bit of context - Hello, I'm Danny and one of the things that has had the biggest impact on my life is music.
+Whenever, I'm feeling down, or need something to relax to, or just want something in the background, music has always found a way in my life.
+Some of my favorite artists include Daniel Caesar, Ariana Grande, Lauv, and a whole lot more.
+But the biggest thing about me is I listen to all kinds of music, whether that be R&B, Pop, Video game music, 2010 party bops, KPOP/JPOP, you name it.
+A good amount of these songs that I listen to, however, are pretty popular and that made me wonder what about these songs make them popular.
+For example, I wanted to look at how only the lyrics, nothing else, would have an impact on how well they perform.

 This project collects the Hot 100 chart, pulls each song's lyrics, scores them for emotional content with a transformer-based classifier, and tests whether those signals can predict chart rank.